 Welcome to the Office of Learning Resources!

-Academic life at Swarthmore can present questions and challenges for all students-whether one is a first-year student adjusting to Swarthmore's curriculum or a senior preparing for Honors exams.
-The Office of Learning Resources helps students navigate the unique academic environment at Swarthmore.
-Coordinator Leslie Hempling works individually and with groups of students on skills critical to college success, including time management, organization, reading strategies, study skills, and test-taking strategies.
-Sessions are tailored to students' needs and are a collaborative process designed to help students discover academic strategies that work best for their particular learning styles.
-The Office of Learning Resources also offers group workshops each semester on special topics, including Time Management, Studying Foreign Languages, Studying Science, Reading Strategies, and Exam Preparation.
+Academic life at Swarthmore can present questions and challenges for all students - whether one is a first-year student adjusting to Swarthmore's curriculum or a senior preparing for Honors exams.
+The Learning Resources Office helps students navigate the unique academic environment at Swarthmore.
+Coordinator Leslie Hempling works individually and with groups of students on skills that are important to college success.
+Topics may include time management, organization, reading strategies, study skills, and test-taking strategies.
+Sessions are tailored to students' needs and help students discover academic strategies that work best for their particular learning styles.

 How do I make an appointment?

 Contact Leslie Hempling at firstname.lastname@example.org or 610-690-5014.
 Or stop by Parrish 113 (West wing).
 Appointment times are flexible.